jwilger/jwilger.github.io/_posts/2019-07-14-td3-initial-review.md

 I also have a set of Bontrager Aeolus 50mm wheels set up with their R4 open tubulars and latex tubes that can be used on this bike for fast, pavement-only rides.

-Putting it all together was a straighforward process, although I did accidentally pull out the factory-installed guide for the rear brake line and had to fish the hydraulic hose through the frame unassisted (home-bike-mechanic achievement unlocked!)
+Putting it all together was a straightforward process, although I did accidentally pull out the factory-installed guide for the rear brake line and had to fish the hydraulic hose through the frame unassisted (home-bike-mechanic achievement unlocked!)
 I ran into a small issue with the little plate that screws into the frame to adapt the opening where the rear brake hose enters